StefanoAnzolut/business-guide/source/integrations/sign-google-drive.rst

     :class: with-shadow

 You can't find the signed document next to the original document?
-Check the folder **Signed with Skribble Electronic Signature**.
-This is where we'll save signed documents if you don't have access rights to the folder where the document is when the last signature is made.
+Look for the folder **Signed with Skribble Electronic Signature**.
+This is where signed documents will be saved if you don't have access to the folder where the document is when the last signature is made.